-Moreover, the overclocking process is very simple as well.
+Moreover, the overclocking process is very simple.
 You just set the refresh rate to 180Hz in the OSD (On-Screen Display) menu and then do the same in your graphics card’s drivers.

 There’s no frame skipping or any other visual artifacts introduced by overclocking, so don’t be afraid to push the Acer Predator XB241H to the max.

 Now for the main course: G-SYNC.

-Connecting an NVIDIA GeForce graphics card GTX 650 Ti or newer through the DisplayPort on the Acer Predator XB241H 180Hz monitor allows you to enable the G-SYNC technology.
+Connecting an NVIDIA GeForce graphics card GTX 650 Ti or newer through the DisplayPort input on the Acer Predator XB241H 180Hz monitor allows you to enable the G-SYNC technology.

 G-SYNC allows the monitor’s refresh rate to change dynamically according to the frame rate of the GPU.

 In turn, you get a variable refresh rate, which eliminates all screen tearing and stuttering without introducing a significant amount of input lag, as VSync does.

-It works all the way up to 180Hz, so you can overclock the monitor and enjoy the tear-free gameplay.
+It works all the way up to 180Hz, so you can overclock the monitor and enjoy tear-free gameplay.

 Keep in mind that G-SYNC doesn’t work with AMD cards.
-If you have an AMD GPU, you should consider a FreeSync gaming monitor which is also cheaper and arguably equally good.
+If you have an AMD GPU, you should consider a FreeSync gaming monitor.

 Alternatively, you can use NVIDIA’s Ultra Low Motion Blur (ULMB) technology, which via backlight strobing further decreases the perceived motion blur and ghosting in fast-paced games.
 It cannot work at the same time as G-SYNC.

 Note that ULMB also doesn’t work with FreeSync cards.
 In order to enable ULMB, you need to set the display’s refresh rate to 120Hz, 100Hz, or 85Hz and disable G-SYNC.

-There are six monitor hotkeys which can be used to quickly swap between Game Mode profiles, adjust the OverDrive settings, adjust audio volume, change the input source, open up the OSD menu, and power on/off the display.
+There are six monitor hotkeys that can be used to quickly swap between Game Mode profiles, adjust the OverDrive settings, adjust audio volume, change the input source, open up the OSD menu, and power on/off the display.

-The OverDrive setting consists of three modes: Off, Normal, and Extreme.
+The response time overdrive setting consists of three modes: Off, Normal, and Extreme.

 Setting it to ‘Extreme’ can introduce pixel overshoot (or inverse ghosting).
 So, if you see prominent or bothersome overshoot, leave it at ‘Normal.’